ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

 The scripts work in two phases.
 The first phase automates creating the resources for the VPC provisioning process in an existing VPC created when you deployed the bastion VSI.
 The second phase creates the SAP architecture in a distributed environment.
 This phase creates the:

 * SAP HA SAP NetWeaver App cluster server on a distinct VSI as a single zone or multi zone VPC.
-* SAP ASE SYBASE cluster DB on a dedicated server type VSI as a single zone or multi zone VPC.
+* SAP ASE Sybase cluster DB on a dedicated server type VSI as a single zone or multi zone VPC.

-For more information about this architecture, see [SAP NetWeaver 7.x with SAP ASE SYBASE {{site.data.keyword.cloud}} VPC](https://cloud.ibm.com/docs/sap?topic=sap-sap-refarch-nw-hana&interface=ui).
+For more information about this architecture, see [SAP NetWeaver 7.x with SAP ASE Sybase {{site.data.keyword.cloud}} VPC](https://cloud.ibm.com/docs/sap?topic=sap-sap-refarch-nw-hana&interface=ui).

 During the first phase, the VPC is provisioned with these components: